 It’s an illusion dissenting teachers are required to humour.
 So are parents, many of them as confused as their sons and daughters, with the threat that if they do not assent, their children can be taken from them (source).
 As two Christian parents at a Church of England school discovered, children are becoming confused – confused, ultimately, about what truth itself is.
 Somehow, as they learn how to think, they are having to process the experience of adults teaching them to prefer ‘the subjective over the objective’ and deny outward reality.
 So the disorder is ‘affirmed’ and, unresisted by social norms, taboos or religious teaching, the disorder grows.
 In 2009/10 GIDS received 94 referrals for treatment.
 By 2016/17 this had risen to 2016, by 2017/18 to 2519, of which the majority, 1806, were ‘assigned at birth’ females.
 Hormone blockers – which GIDS has been offering to children as young as 11 – halt development of the natal sex and by age 16 the process is irreversible.
 Not surprisingly, as schools increasingly propagate values that many see as false and leading to mental health problems, more and more parents are choosing to opt out of the State system.
-The number of children being educated at home in the past six years has doubled to some 30,000.
+The number of children being educated at home in the past seven years has tripled to some 48,000.
 Private, non-regulated schools are also growing, some of which may be as extreme as the State-run schools.
 “Once upon a time it would have been the Brighton and Totnes brigades doing their slightly homespun thing, but we are seeing the emergence of things that nobody ever contemplated,” observes Ofsted’s Chief Inspector.
 Calls are growing for more regulation.